dainon/carbon-menus/README.md

 Common props you may want to specify include:

+## BottomPopup Props

 - `open` - opens the control
 - `gutter` - spacing between the elements
+- `items` - list of JSX.Elements
+- `animationDuration` - (optional) duration of the ease animation

+## LeftDial Props

+- `open` - opens the control
+- `radius` - radius the elements will be placed around the left side
 - `items` - list of JSX.Elements
 - `animationDuration` - (optional) duration of the ease animation